dhiwinsamrich/Chess-Game---Reinforcement-Learning/README.md

-# Arcane Chess
+# Chess Game
 > Web based and deep-q-learning powered chess game.

-Arcane Chess is a modal based on a Deep Reinforcement Learning approach to master the chess game.
+Chess Game is a modal based on a Deep Reinforcement Learning approach to master the chess game.
 You can train your own Reinforced Agent and then deploy-it online and oppose him.

 ![](header.png)